drcarenhan/COMP90042_2024/README.md

 7) You MUST NOT use models that cannot be run on Colab (e.g. very large models that don’t fit on the GPU on Colab)

-8) You MUST use the given code template.
-[JHL: link to section/code template]
+8) You MUST use the given [code template](https://colab.research.google.com/drive/1CjlVXdEsioH_iGOHUbmrhimTLRXGJIt0?usp=sharing).

 9) You MUST train your system using only the provided data, which includes a training, a development and a test set; see the instructions in “Datasets” below for information on their format and usage.